Thinking of having a bonfire with your fireworks? Some advice and tips for you.

 Bonfires at bigger and public displays

-We appreciate at larger events that lighting the bonfire after the fireworks isn’t an option, since a lot of the audience has a habit of disappearing after the fireworks have finished.
-We’ve been to many dozens of community events and they’ve all worked well with large fires because of the following things in common:
+I appreciate at larger events that lighting the bonfire after the fireworks isn’t an option, since a lot of the audience has a habit of disappearing after the fireworks have finished.
+I’ve been to many dozens of community events and they’ve all worked well with large fires because of the following things in common:

 - There’s a significant amount of space around the bonfire.